claudiom4sir/MdVRNet/README.md

 ## Overview
-This code is the Pytorch implementation of the paper "MdVRNet: Deep Video Restoration under Multiple Distortions" (VISAPP2022).
+This code is the Pytorch implementation of the paper "MdVRNet: Deep Video Restoration under Multiple Distortions" (VISAPP 2022).

 ### Abstract
 Video restoration techniques aim to remove artifacts, such as noise, blur, and compression, introduced at various levels within and outside the camera imaging pipeline during video acquisition.